The

 to make way for executive boxes on the East Stand.
 Somebody forgot to remove

-the two massive pillars which blight the stand to this day.
+the two massive pillars which blight the stand to

 1991 - Batter Arsenal 3-1